Marc Mysterio: 2010–2020

-2020-present
+2020–present

-Liquor & Whores was certified GOLD by the International Federation of the Phonographic Industry AUSTRIA in 2020.
+"Liquor & Whores" was certified gold by the International Federation of the Phonographic Industry Austria in 2020.

-Later in 2020, Marc's song Balans with Alexandra Stan and Mohombi was similary certified GOLD by IFPI Austria.
+Later in 2020, his song "Balans" with Alexandra Stan and Mohombi was similarly certified gold by IFPI Austria.

-Marc Mysterio has also been credited as the composer for the Trailer Park Boys Television Series on Netflix where he has previously appeared on-screen as a DJ as a guest celebrity star.
+Mysterio has also been credited as the composer for the Trailer Park Boys Television Series on Netflix where he has previously appeared on-screen as a DJ as a guest celebrity star.